brianstorti/brianstorti.github.io/_posts/2015-01-06-the-role-of-a-reverse-proxy-to-protect-your-application-against-slow-clients.md

 it is using multiple threads in each process or if it's just forking a new processes for every new request, as long as its concurrency strategy is based on spawning processes to handle more requests, I'll just consider it to be using a forking model.

-The most used application server that follows this strategy is [Unicorn](http://unicorn.bogomips.org/).
+A well known application server that follows this strategy is [Unicorn](http://unicorn.bogomips.org/).

 ## The problem with slow clients